Our

 to John O' Groats.

-Over 50 members turned out for the end of year high tea at the Royal George
+Over 50 members turned out for the end of year high tea at the Royal

 Hotel in Perth on the afternoon of Sunday 1st December.
 The traditional